Children’s Emergency Dentist — Midland, TX

 If your son or daughter is experiencing heavy, sustained bleeding or their jaw is possibly broken, please go straight to an emergency room in your area for immediate help.

-How Can I Prevent Dental Emergencies?
+How to Prevent Dental Emergencies

 While dental emergencies will never be 100% preventable, there are ways to minimize your family’s risk, including the following: